Why is the Vicuna in Peru’s national shield?

 How did the Vicuna turn into a national symbol?

-In 1825, Hipólito Unanue and José Gregorio, influenced by the French illustration, proposed to include in the national shield elements that represent the natural wealth of Peru.
+The vicuna became a national symbol in 1825, when it was chosen to represent the animal kingdom on Peru’s national shield as a reflection of the country’s natural wealth and unique biodiversity.
 That’s how the vicuna, famous for its fine wool became the species that represents the animal kingdom.

 From that year on, the vicuna was never removed from the shield and it's now also part of the most important document in the country: the ID.